lskatz/speed-it-up/times/README.md

 # Times

-Times and any other results will appear in this directory
+Times and any other results will appear in this directory.
+These times are in `*.time`.